 Ken Abele practices civil litigation in Florida and Georgia.
 He has experience in a wide range of legal matters, including personal injury/wrongful death, collection matters, securities litigation, state licensure defense, product liability litigation, and landlord tenant issues, among others.
 He manages litigation in Florida and Georgia involving consumer collections for Capital City Bank, a regional bank with over seventy (70) banking offices.
-Additionally, Ken has represented a number of individuals involved in securities litigation, both on the defense and plaintiff sides.
-He has also provided product liability defense to several national appliance manufacturers throughout the State of Florida.
+Additionally, Ken has represented a number of individuals involved in securities litigation.
+He has successfully litigated a number of probate litigation cases.
 Ken has represented several plaintiffs in wrongful death actions that resulted in seven figure settlements.

 1. Cruz vs. Transit Group Transportation – represented a woman arrested and charged with causing a motor vehicle accident that resulted in the death of her husband and child, in a civil suit against a trucking company also involved in the accident.
 After several years of contentious litigation, the trucking company settled the case for $1.25 million.
 The charges against the woman were dropped.